Equity, Diversity and Inclusion

 Cecil Sharp House has been questioning the very notion of what traditional British music means in the multicultural 21st Century – BBC Travel, May 2023

-Increasing the diversity of the artists and tutors we engage to lead on our youth projects such as for London Youth Folk Ensemble.
+Increasing the diversity of the artists and tutors we engage to lead on our youth projects such as for the National Youth Folk Ensemble and London Youth Folk Ensemble.

 Folk Education Network Development Days focussing on diversifying folk education in relation to disability, decolonisation and more, and diversifying speakers and presenters.